AzBuilder/terrakube-helm-chart/README.md

 > If you use ***app_name=Terrakube*** the API Scope will be ***api://Terrakube***

+The application require the following permissions:
+- User.Read.All
+- Application.Read.All
+- Group.Read.All
+- GroupMember.Read.All
+- Terrakube.Application.Default

+> Azure Active Directory Admin consent is needed inside the Terrakube APP, you can use the following link: https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps.

 ### 2. Terrakube Admin Group

 In order to use Terrakube the following Azure Active Directory Group should be created: